Dessert: Confection

 Confection, also called candy, sweets or lollies, features sugar or honey as a principal ingredient.

 Many involve sugar heated into crystals with subtle differences.
 Dairy and sugar based include caramel, fudge and toffee or taffy.
 There are multiple forms of egg and sugar meringues and similar confections.
 Unheated sugar dissolves into icings, preservatives and sauces with other ingredients.

+Before refined sugar became so available, honey was typically added to sweeten confections with fruit, nuts, herbs, and spices.
+Sugar based candy production later expanded in Europe, and these confectionary later became more and more mechanized from the late 18th century.

 Chocolate

 Theobroma cacao beans are commonly mixed with sugar to form chocolate.
 Pure, unsweetened dark chocolate contains primarily cocoa solids.
 Cocoa butter is also added in varying proportions.
 Much of the chocolate currently consumed is in the form of sweet chocolate, combining chocolate with sugar.
 Milk chocolate is sweet chocolate that additionally contains milk powder or condensed milk.
 White chocolate contains cocoa butter, sugar, and milk, but no cocoa solids.
 Dark chocolate is produced by adding fat and sugar to the cacao mixture, with no milk or much less than milk chocolate.
+Beyond consuming chocolate on its own, it is also an ingredient commonly used in many desserts such as brownies.